hekolk/aiphes-lid/README.md

 ## Implemented Methods

-Without going into the details of the published approaches, I therefore implemented a typical Naive Bayes classifier with Laplace smoothing.
+Due to its popularity, adequacy for the task and simplicity, I chose to implement a Naive Bayes classifier.
+Laplace smoothing was used and also applied for out-of-vocabulary words.
+Needless to say, I normally wouldn't re-implement a classifier and use library code, but here only the Java 8 standard library is used.

 ## Comparison with published results